10 Bilingual Learning Activities with Painter’s Tape for Home or School

 In addition, we label dinner leftovers with our kids’ names on painter’s tape.

-To turn this into an language learning activity, I have my kids help me label things and run back and forth to each object.
+To turn this into a language-learning activity, my kids help me label things and run back and forth to each object.

 Since Chinese is the minority language that I try to reinforce with my kids at home, labels promote familiarity with Chinese characters.